-The verified petition for a special administrator must be personally presented to the Judge.
-Such petitions ordinarily will not be granted without 24 hours' notice to the surviving spouse, the nominated executor, and any other person who, in the opinion of the Judge, appears to be entitled to notice.
 The petition should include the specific reason indicating the necessity of the appointment.
-Except in a will contest, Letters of Special Administration will issue for only a specified period of time.
-Although preference is given to the person entitled to Letters Testamentary or of Administration if it appears that a bona fide contest exists, the Court will consider appointing a neutral person or corporate fiduciary.
+Although preference is given to the person entitled to Letters Testamentary or of Administration, if it appears that a bona fide contest exists, the Court will consider appointing a neutral person or corporate fiduciary.